wakaken/jwt_qrcode_sample/README.md

-# README
+# JWT-QR code sample

-This README would normally document whatever steps are necessary to get the application up and running.
+This repository contains the sample sources to process JWT through QR Code.

 Things you may want to cover: